giventofly/mybookmarks/README.md

 ## How to use ?

 * go to ./admin and add a bookmark (don't forget to protect from unauthorized access)
+* add bookmark
-* delete using id to delete an entry
+* delete bookmark using id to delete an entry
 * change one tag from one name to another (latest update)
-* edit the tags from one item id (latest update)
+* edit the tags from one bookmark (latest update)
 * see and filter the list on the ./

 ## TODO